infinum/wordpress-handbook/Coding standards/PHP coding standards.md

 ### Using array_push() and similar functions

 Avoid using `array_push()` when possible.
-Instead, just append directly to the array
+Instead, just append directly to the array.

 ```php
 <?php